I was working with Serge in the UBS building in Field Street, ca.1981

 WTF?
 I thought; ‘Hmm’ I said, ‘Sounds like the UBS sign fell off the building!’
 I was about to change eyes when my door flew open and Serge darted in “Excuse Me” he panted, flung open my window and hopped out nimble as a cricket, as old and grey as he was.
 WTF again?

 I dunno.
 Haven’t a clue.
+Lawyer stuff?
+Money stuff?
+Or am I repeating myself here?

 pic of downtown durban from thegreengallery.co.za

 Serge = Serge de Marigny, longstanding venerable catholic optometrist; venerated the archbishop, who came to us for his multifocals.
 Brought them back once, “I have to lift my chin to read.”
 I made him new lenses, a millimetre higher.
 Brought them back again, “Now I have to lower my chin to drive.”
 I scurried about, muttering three hail marys and re-made them again, half a millimetre lower.
-“One low, one high and this one smack in the middle” he announced and swept out triumphant.
+“One low, one high and this one smack in the middle” he announced and swept out triumphant, frock swirling.
 Very sure of himself was old Denis.

 When checking his eyes I had asked him what a sinner like me should call him.
-“Your Grace” he boomed, thought about it – about me being un-catholic maybe? – and said “or just Archbishop.”
+“Your Grace,” he boomed, thought about it – about me being un-catholic maybe? – and said “or just Archbishop.”
 I called him neither.
 Maybe that’s why he wound me up with his new specs!

 I see when they made a graven image of him to worship after he’d keeled over, they left off my specs, the buggers.
 See how he has to peer without them!